NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 ----- __302.4__ -----2022-04-08 04:54:33+08:00:

 That's not quite correct.
-While technically, Nijisanji is a division of Anycolor Inc. and Hololive is a division of COVER Corporation, these were companies set up as VTuber companies whose other subdivisions are largely pretty nominal.
+While technically, Nijisanji is a division of Anycolor Inc. and Hololive is a division of COVER Corporation, these were companies set up as VTuber companies in 2017/18 whose other subdivisions are essentially nominal.

 ### 303: [So....what's up with Omega?](https://old.reddit.com/r/Hololive/comments/tx7bym/sowhats_up_with_omega/), submitted on 2022-04-06 06:45:39+08:00.